Are you wondering what the danger zone is for turkey?

 Frozen Turkey & Defrosting

-Freeze turkey airtight and below 0°F for no longer than 3 months.
-Do not leave a raw or thawing turkey at temps between 40°F – 140°F for longer than 60 minutes.
+Freeze the turkey airtight and below 0°F for no longer than 3 months.
+Do not leave a raw or thawing turkey at temperatures between 40°F 140°F for longer than 60 minutes.

 Refrigerated Fresh Turkey

-Plan on smoking fresh turkey 3 days after purchase in the above temp range.
+Plan on smoking fresh turkey 3 days after purchase in the above-temperature range.

 The Danger Zone When Preparing The Turkey

-Preparing a turkey covers a few key steps like bringing or seasoning.
-Cover the turkey in a brine solution and refrigerate between 3°F – 39°F.
+Preparing a turkey involves a few key steps, such as brining or seasoning.
+Cover the turkey in a brine solution and refrigerate between 3°F 39°F.

 Do not take longer than 60 minutes to season your turkey in an air temperature of 40°F – 140°F.